Skip to Main Content

 Sanderson, C. D., Hollinger-Smith, L. M., & Cox, K. (2021).
 Developing a Social Determinants of Learning™ Framework: A case study.
 Nursing Education Perspectives (Wolters Kluwer Health), 42(4), 205–211. https://doi.org/10.1097/01.NEP.0000000000000810

-Past recipients of Research in Distance Education (prior to 2020 this funding opportunity was considered a fellowship, not a research grant)
+Past recipients (prior to 2020 this funding opportunity was considered a fellowship, not a research grant)

 Program Timeline

-Final date for first-time requests for feedback on research proposals: June 20, 2022
+Final date for first-time requests for feedback on grant proposals: June 26, 2023

 Eligibility

-The Social Determinants of Health in Distance Education Research Grant (SDOH in DE Research Grant) is open to Walden University doctoral students in all academic fields of study.
-Grant funds cannot be used for tuition at Walden, or another institution, and can only be used to support those activities included in the research proposal.
-Additionally, applicants must:
+The SDOH in DE Research Grant is open to Walden University doctoral students in all academic fields of study.
+Grant funds cannot be used for tuition at Walden, or another institution, and can only be used to support those activities included in the grant proposal.
+Additionally, student applicants must:

-• Activities proposed in this grant application must be based upon doctoral student capstone research (a dissertation or doctoral study) that has been approved by the student’s committee.
+• Propose grant activities based upon their doctoral student capstone (a dissertation or doctoral study) that has been approved by their committee.

-• Must be a student currently enrolled in a Walden Ph.D. or professional doctorate program.
+• Be currently enrolled in a Walden Ph.D. or professional doctorate program.

 • Be a Walden student in good academic standing.

-• Must have obtained research ethics (IRB) approval for the proposed research.
+• Have obtained research ethics (IRB) approval for their doctoral capstone, which is the basis of the grant activities.

-• Cannot have previously been a recipient of this grant program or the Research Grant in Distance Education or the Don E. Ackerman Research Grant in Educational Leadership (sponsored by Walden University).
+• Cannot have previously been a recipient of this grant program or the Research Grant in Distance Education (sponsored by Walden University).

 Grant Amount and Duration

-For any research funds to be disbursed to the recipient, proof of compliance with Walden University regulations regarding the protection of human subjects in research and Institutional Review Board (IRB) approval is required.
+For any grant funds to be disbursed to the recipient, proof of compliance with Walden University regulations regarding the protection of human subjects in research and Institutional Review Board (IRB) approval is required.

-Although a funding ceiling is provided below, researchers are encouraged to request only the amount of funds needed to conduct their proposed research activities, rather than the maximum amount available.
+Although a funding ceiling is provided below, applicants are encouraged to request only the amount of funds needed to conduct their proposed grant activities, rather than the maximum amount available.

-$1,000 funding ceiling for research conducted by a single student.
+$1,000 funding ceiling for a study conducted by a single student.

 The grant will cover:

-• Doctoral Capstone research on distance education and its relationships to, and impacts on, educational justice and equity, and the Social Determinants of Health more broadly.
+• Doctoral capstone studies on distance education and its relationships to, and impacts on, educational justice and equity, and the Social Determinants of Health more broadly.

 • Costs associated with primary data collection (qualitative or quantitative).